WhiteDevil519/Azure-Sentinel-SIEM-Honeypot-Lab/README.md

 - Enriched logs with **geolocation data** (latitude, longitude, country) via an external API.
 - Stored enriched output in a custom log file for SIEM ingestion.
 - Parsed and structured data using custom **KQL queries**.
-- Run this KQL query in Sentinel:
+- Run  KQL query in Sentinel:
-SecurityEvent
-| where  TimeGenerated > ago(1h)
-| take 20
+<img width="1634" height="808" alt="image" src="https://github.com/user-attachments/assets/e3c141a8-bca8-40e2-980e-6025266d4850" />
 -  If you see Event IDs like 4624 and 4625, you're connected.

-<img width="1634" height="808" alt="image" src="https://github.com/user-attachments/assets/e3c141a8-bca8-40e2-980e-6025266d4850" />

 ---